 Sumit Kumar entered a renewed employment contract with Vecima effective August 1, 2018 for an indefinite term.
 Vecima may terminate Mr. Kumar's employment without cause either by providing him with 24 months' working notice, or by giving him immediate notice of termination with payment of 24 months' salary, in the form of salary continuance (subject to a duty to mitigate) or a lump sum at the Corporation's election, and an amount equal to double the amount of his last aggregate annual bonus.
 The agreement also provides for non-competition and non-solicitation covenants in Vecima's favour for a period of 18 months following the termination of employment.
 In the event of a change of control of Vecima, Mr. Kumar may treat the event as a notice of termination without cause.
 For the purposes of Mr. Kumar's contract, a "Change of Control" means a change in ownership representing 50% or more of the equity ownership of Vecima to a new party except for changes in ownership resulting from new shares offered on a recognized stock exchange and except for changes in ownership resulting from a transaction that takes Vecima private where the current majority shareholder retains ownership and control.
-If Mr. Kumar were involuntarily terminated by Vecima without cause or resigns with good reason after a Change in Control of the corporation, his cash payment would be \$1,156,026 upon termination occurring on June 30, 2023.
+If Mr. Kumar were involuntarily terminated by Vecima without cause or resigns with good reason after a Change of Control, his cash payment would be \$1,174,106 upon termination occurring on June 30, 2024.
 Mr. Kumar is also subject to confidentiality and non-disparagement obligations following termination.

 Dale Booth has an employment agreement with Vecima that allows the Corporation to terminate his employment without cause at any time by providing one months' working notice (subject to a duty to mitigate) or payment in lieu for each year of service up to a maximum of six months.
-If Mr. Booth were involuntarily terminated by Vecima without cause, his cash payment would be \$156,780 upon termination occurring on June 30, 2023.
+If Mr. Booth were involuntarily terminated by Vecima without cause, his cash payment would be \$105,500 upon termination occurring on June 30, 2024.
 Mr. Booth is subject to a six month non-compete and non-solicitation period following termination.
 Mr. Booth is also subject to confidentiality and non-disparagement obligations following termination.
+Mr. Booth retired from Vecima on September 16, 2024 and the Corporation appointed Judson Schmid as its Chief Financial Officer on that same date.